polar-app/polar-app/.journals/BURTON.md

 - CommentMutations
 - FlashcardMutations
+... and other mutation objects too.

 which should allow us to delete and update flashcards by just the flashcard and the docMeta so that we can easily update in the UI and commit back to the datastore.

+...
+I need these for area, text, comment and flashcards and I think I just have to get them to work properly with the web + cloud datastores so that the UI updates in the local datastore.

 # 2020-03-01